Jumai01/alx-system_engineering-devops/0x00-shell_basics/README.md

 "Used for listing directory content,hidden files and change alphabet letters to numbers in a long format mkdir tmp/my_first_directory
-"Used for creating a directory in anothr directory /tm mv "Used for moving a file to another directory"
+"Used for creating a directory in anothr directory /tm mv "Used for moving a file to another directory rm "used for removing or deleting a file inside a directory"